mstapfner/prometheus-chronos/README.md

 Chronos allows :
 - read Prometheus TSDB Data
 - export Prometheus TSDB data directory to human-readable JSON files
-- change the timestamps (to future or past) of Prometheus TSDB data and create new Prometheus TDSB
+- change the timestamps (to the past) of Prometheus TSDB data and create new Prometheus TDSB
 - copy the Prometheus TSDB data to fill a bigger timewindows (for proper performance testing of Prometheus)

 Flags: